matsonkepson/selenium_appium/README.md

 # selenium_appium

-here you can find some selenium and appium examples
+here you can find some selenium and appium (with genymotion) examples